nodejs/node/doc/api/buffer.md

 * `'hex'` - Encode each byte as two hexadecimal characters.

-*Note*: Today's browsers follow the [WHATWG Encoding Standard][] which aliases both 'latin1' and ISO-8859-1 to win-1252.
+Modern Web browsers follow the [WHATWG Encoding Standard][] which aliases both `'latin1'` and `'ISO-8859-1'` to `'win-1252'`.
 This means that while doing something like `http.get()`, if the returned charset is one of those listed in the WHATWG specification it is possible that the server actually returned win-1252-encoded data, and using `'latin1'` encoding may incorrectly decode the characters.